Deploy Innoactive Spatial via MDM

 This article is for IT administrators rolling out Apple Vision Pro to a team or fleet.

-Getting your configuration files
+Getting your configuration file

 Required